 - Theoretical development in the field of social entrepreneurship and social enterprise (i.e. models, roles, perspectives, frameworks)

-- Existing practice to address social, economic, environmental and health issues through social entrepreneurship ● Research on social entrepreneurship/enterprises initiatives and evaluation of impact
+- Existing practice to address social, economic, environmental and health issues through social entrepreneurship ● Research and evaluation of impact

 - Effective practices, opportunities and lessons learned from educational and training programs with a focus on social entrepreneurship

-- Models, theories and practical examples of strategic inter-sectoral and interdisciplinary collaboration (via policy, alliances, innovations etc.) to promote social entrepreneurship at local, regional and international levels
+- Models, theories and practical examples of strategic inter-sectoral and interdisciplinary collaboration (via policy, alliances, innovations etc.) to promote social entrepreneurs at local, regional and international levels

 - Funding and human resources to support social entrepreneurship